THarmse/End_of_Module_Assignment-ClientServerNetwork/README.md

 * Configure the option to determine whether to save as a file.
   * Checking 'Switch to file' indicates saving the received data as a file
   * Not checking indicates print on the screen
-* The 'Clear' Messages button is for deleting the history received data
+* The 'Clear' Messages button is for deleting the history received data based on ACTIVE Mode (File or Print).
-* The 'Download Client Received File' button is for downloading files sent by the client.
+* The 'Download Client Received File' button is for downloading the last message sent as file.
-* When in save as file mode: The 'Download All Received Messages File' button is for downloading all the received messages as file.
+* When in save as file mode: The 'Download All Received Messages File' button is for downloading all the received messages whilst the mode was active.

 ## Directory Structure
     .